telefonicaid/fiware-glancesync/tests/acceptance/README.rst

 Configuration parameters (settings):

-- **credential_type**: Type of the credential (base_admin, host, secondary_admin):
+- **credential_type**: Type of the credentials configured in the section (base_admin, host, secondary_admin):

-  - base_admin: Credentials relative to the GlanceSync user on each Glance server (the same as the configured in glancesync.conf)
+  - base_admin: The credentials defined in the section are relative to the GlanceSync user on each Glance server (the same as the configured in glancesync.conf)
-  - host: This credentials defines host information for SSH connections.
+  - host: The credentials defined in the section have got host information for SSH connections.
-  - secondary_admin: Secondary admin user to be used in some test cases.
-Different of configures GlanceSync user
+  - secondary_admin: The credentials defined in the section are relative to a secondary admin user to be used in some test cases.
+Different from configured GlanceSync user

 - **federation_name**: Name of the federation (nodes under the same keystone).
 To group credentials.
 - **region_name**: Name of the region